 Have fun with the garnishes adding whatever you like (or have available in the house already).
 I usually add a little of each of the items I listed in the recipe and then double up on the avocado, my personal favorite!

 I hope you enjoy making my version of chicken tortilla soup.
+Let us know in the comments if you made this recipe & your thoughts.

 To try more of my recipes click here.